Moomba, South Australia

-Moomba is a company town located in the Australian state of South Australia within the gazetted locality of Gidgealpa about 770 km north of the state capital of Adelaide.
+Moomba is a restricted access company town located in the Australian state of South Australia within the gazetted locality of Gidgealpa about 770 km north of the state capital of Adelaide.
 It is operated by Santos Limited for the purpose of exploration and processing of natural gas found in and recovered from the Cooper and Eromanga Basins.

 There are a number of partners and contractors on the site including Bureau Veritas, O&G Solutions, SGS, Gearhart, Broadspectrum, OneSteel, Origin Energy, Diversified Construction, Halliburton, Baker Hughes, Schlumberger, ProTechnics a Division of Corelab, GPA Engineering, SAGE Automation and Cactus Wellhead.

 Geography

 Moomba is situated on the Strzelecki Track which runs through northeastern South Australia and into South West Queensland.
 The settlement is located on a low-lying plain amongst sand dunes at very little height above sea level.
 Several hundred kilometres to the southwest lies Lake Eyre which is in fact below sea level.